-Test pulse 3a and 3b
+2.4.3 Test pulse 3a and 3b

-Test pulse 3a and 3b simulates transients "which occur as a result of the switching process" as stated in the standard [11].
-The formulation is not very clear, but is interpreted and explained by Frazier and Alles [3] to be the result of a mechanical switch breaking an inductive load.
+Test pulse 3a and 3b simulates transients "which occur as a result of the switching process" as stated in the standard [1].
+The formulation is not very clear, but is interpreted and explained by Frazier and Alles [12] to be the result of a mechanical switch breaking an inductive load.
+These transients are very short, compared to the other pulses, and the repetition time is very short.
+The pulses are sent in bursts, grouping a number of pulses together and separating groups by a fixed time.